serebrov/serebrov.github.io/content/2015-05-20-cloudwatch-setup.md

 You can find more information about the CloudWatch agent configuration [here](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/AgentReference.html).

+Note: it is not always convenient to have one stream per instance, [see the follow up note on how to setup on stream for all instances](/html/2015-06-17-cloudwatch-logs-single-stream.html).

 Next four resources are metric filters.
 These filters will extract and count messages with specific status codes from the Apache access log.

 ```yaml